Ufa Rail Bridge: Operational Restrictions (Interwar Period)

-Among the archives of the Ufa railway division, a seemingly unremarkable 1928 bridge-inspection card contains a strikingly detailed set of operational restrictions.
-It states:
+An apparently ordinary inspection card for this bridge, dating back to 1928, is preserved at the Ufa railway division.
+It contains a strikingly detailed set of operational restrictions, stating:

-“The passage of any train equipped with a pair of E-type locomotives—along with any train containing American-style half-wagons—is prohibited on this bridge.
-When a single E-type locomotive is allowed to cross, the speed must not exceed 8 km/h (5 mph).”
+“Trains equipped with a pair of E-type locomotives, as well as any train carrying American-style half-wagons, are prohibited from crossing this bridge.
+When a single E-type locomotive crosses, its speed must not exceed 8 km/h (5 mph).”

-For comparison, the axial line load (load per metre of bridge span) of an E-type steam locomotive on an 110 m bridge is 6.94 tonnes per metre (t/m).
-In contrast, a modern VL10 electric locomotive exerts 6.09 t/m.
+For comparison, the axial line load (load per meter of bridge span) of an E-type steam locomotive on a 110-meter bridge is 6.94 tonnes per meter (t/m).
+In contrast, a modern VL10 electric locomotive exerts a load of 6.09 t/m.